alexberry/trainboard/bugreport/README.md

 # Display corruption on P4 (16S 32x64) Display - pixeltime

+_The body of this ticket is taken from [markdown in my repo](https://github.com/alexberry/trainboard/blob/master/bugreport/README.md)_

 Hi there.
 I've been having somewhat of an issue with using PxMatrix with a P4 display.
 I have got the point where I can reliably cause the code to work on a 1/8 Scan 16x32 display, but if I move the cables to the larger display and just reconfigure the code for 32x64 it simply doesn't work properly.

 ## Videos

 ### Pixeltime

-I have recorded the resultant issue and have [uploaded it to youtube here](https://www.youtube.com/watch?v=kKVjqLSDeao).In the video I reset the esp immediately and then wait until it scrolls to the icon / colour-block test.
+I have recorded the resultant issue and have uploaded it to youtube [here](https://www.youtube.com/watch?v=kKVjqLSDeao).
+In the video I reset the esp immediately and then wait until it scrolls to the icon / colour-block test.

 ### Pattern_test